 - A new motorcycle must be operated according to the special break-in procedure.
-See Break-in Riding Rules (Page 38). - Proper care and maintenance, including tire pressure, tire condition, tread depth and proper adjustment to steering head bearings are important to stability and safe operation of the motorcycle.
-See Service Records (Page 251).
+See BEFORE RIDING > BREAK-IN RIDING RULES (Page 40). - Proper care and maintenance, including tire pressure, tire condition, tread depth and proper adjustment to steering head bearings are important to stability and safe operation of the motorcycle.
+See SERVICE INTERVALS AND RECORDS > SERVICE RECORDS (Page 253).